-Landividual: Georg Cantor
+Important Individual: Georg Cantor

 Georg Cantor (1845-1918) was a German mathematician and one of the founding fathers of modern set theory.
-His most known works are on the topic of infinite sets showing that infinitely many differently sized infinities exist, and the proof that the set of real numbers $\mathbb R$ is larger than the set of natural numbers $\mathbb N$.
-Before focusing on set theory, Cantor also researched in the fields of number theory and analysis with a special focus on representing functions using trigonometric series.
+His most known works discuss infinite sets, showing that infinitely many differently sized infinities exist, and the proof that the set of real numbers $\mathbb R$ is larger than the set of natural numbers $\mathbb N$.
+Before focusing on set theory, Cantor also researched in the fields of number theory and calculus with a special focus on representing functions using trigonometric series.